seL4/docs/Suggested projects.rst

 Userspace currently needs to be written in C (or assembler).
 An interesting challeng is to provide run-time support for higher level languages, such as C++, Java, Go, Haskell, Python.
 Some of that exists internally:

  * reasonably mature support for a subset of C++ (no template library), we'll probably release that soon for others to build on
  * we have Haskell sort-of running on seL4 (thanks or friends from Galois for their help), should be released in the near future
  * there is a student-level port of Go, which is bitrotted but could be made available if someone wants to revive it
+ * limited support of Rust applications

 == Stuff we're working on ==